apache/hadoop/hadoop-hdds/docs/content/interface/OzoneFS.md

 hdfs dfs -ls o3fs://bucket.volume.om-host.example.com:6789/key
 {{< /highlight >}}

-Note only the port number in the config is relevant.
-The host name in config `ozone.om.address` is ignored in this case.
+Note: Only port number from the config is used in this case, whereas the host name in the config `ozone.om.address` is ignored.

-When `ozone.om.address` is not configured, the default port `9862` would be used.

 ## Supporting older Hadoop version (Legacy jar, BasicOzoneFilesystem)